Giving your online competition sleepless nights since 1996

 C – CSS

-A Cascading Style Sheet is used to enable the separation of document content from document presentation, including elements such as the layout, colors, and fonts.
+A Cascading Style Sheet is used to enable the separation of document content from document presentation, including elements such as the layout, colors, and fonts. it also stands for Can’t Stand Scruffiness – keep your code clean people!

 D – Doctype

-E – Elastic interface
+E – Everywhere

 F – Formats